Smrutihere/Tech-Stack-Guide-for-Recruiters/README.md

 # Tech Stack Guide for Recruiters

-A comprehensive recruiter-friendly guide to modern technologies, frameworks, cloud platforms, enterprise applications, AI tools, and cybersecurity concepts commonly found in technical job descriptions and candidate resumes.
+A recruiter-friendly guide to technologies, frameworks, cloud platforms, AI tools, enterprise applications, and technical concepts commonly found in job descriptions and candidate resumes.

+---

 ## 🎯 Purpose